nati3514/nati3514/README.md

 ### What I'm Currently Learning

 I'm currently building a production-style microservices system in Go with multiple service communication layers including JSON APIs, RPC, gRPC, and RabbitMQ.
-The architecture uses both PostgreSQL and MongoDB for database
+The architecture uses both PostgreSQL and MongoDB for database.

 The project is open source:
 🔗 https://github.com/nati3514/go-auth-broker-microservices